Visual-Testing-for-Android-Apps/backend/README.md

 ## 6.3.
 Patch

 A patch is one that is defined as a bug fix or update that is compatible with all previous versions of the same major version.
-For example, someone working with V4.13.2 deployment can assume that they may be able to use all features of previous V4 deployments.
 Updates to documentation is also counted as a patch.
 The patch version number should be incremented by 1 following the pull request of the patch.

 #### **Example** <!-- omit in toc -->